AuditOneCTFs/CTF_challenge_Mar2024/README.md

 The `Avatar.sol` is deployed with the flagHolder holding an unbeatable deck with perfect Avatars.

-Your mission is to obtain the flag: i.e. `game.flagHolder()` should return an address that you control
+Your mission is to obtain the flag: i.e. `avatar.flagHolder()` should return an address that you control